myothiha/obsidian/VLLM/CLIP-Based/LocCA.md

 LocCa uses a simple image captioner task interface, to teach a model to read out rich information, i.e. bounding box coordinates, and captions, conditioned on the image pixel input.

 Perform well on localization downstream tasks
+- use multi-task pre-training to train visual encoders from scratch.
 # Compare with CLIP
 - CLIP focus ono the entiire